Follow these straightforward steps to obtain an Arkansas hunting license:

 - WMA General Use Permit – Required to hunt on Wildlife Management Areas; must be purchased in addition to other required licenses.

 AR Hunting licenses expire on June 30 of each year.
-Arkansas residents are able to purchase a lifetime hunting license.
+Arkansas residents can purchase a lifetime hunting license.

 Where to buy your Arkansas Hunting License